apriljacque/Research-using-the-BATADAL-dataset/README.md

 **A Hybrid Blockchain-Machine Learning Approach for Securing ICS and SCADA Systems Against State-Sponsored Cyberattacks**

 The research evaluates how blockchain verification can improve confidence in anomaly detection results by ensuring data integrity before analysis is performed.
-# Research-using-the-BATADAL-dataset
-Includes my experimentation on the BATADAL datasets

 ## Reproducibility